What It’s All About

 - Postcard stamps ($0.35 each) are available from USPS.
 You can order online from their website or buy them in post offices, including many small in-store ones (for example, in the Bartell Drugs in Bridle Trails)

 Once you have supplies, you could contact one or more of the organizations below to sign up for a postcard-writing assignment.
 They will send you a list of addresses and instructions on what to write, usually by email.
 It can sometimes take a little while to receive your first addresses.
 If you want to get started right away, email us at email@example.com, or just email us whenever you need addresses.
 Please ask for only the number of addresses you can write to within one week.

 - Postcards to Voters – This is the organization that started it all, with Tony the Democrat.
 For candidate postcards, these should be mailed promptly.

-- Flip the West – Write postcards to voters in support of key Senate races in Arizona, Colorado, and Montana.
+- Flip the West – Write postcards to Georgia voters.

 Why should we write postcards?
 Does it work?

 These are some of the benefits of writing postcards to voters: